Environmental & Economic Contributors

 Waste pickers’ earnings vary widely between regions, by the type of work they do, and for women and men.

-The IEMS captured total turnover for waste pickers, but not incomes, since it did not consider input costs.
-In Belo Horizonte, Brazil, where waste pickers are recognized and supported by governments and organized into strong cooperatives, waste pickers appear to have higher incomes than other informal workers.
+In Belo Horizonte, Brazil, where waste pickers are recognized and supported by governments and organized into strong cooperatives, waste pickers appear to have higher incomes than other workers in informal employment.
 By contrast, waste pickers in Nakuru, Kenya subsist on meagre returns.
 The average turnover of respondents in Nakuru – before accounting for expenses such as storage or transportation – was under US $2/day.

-Across IEMS cities/continents, men consistently earned more than women waste pickers.
+Men consistently earn more than women waste pickers.
 A gender analysis of official data in Brazil’s RAIS database also concluded that men in waste picking earn much more than women (Crivellari et al. 2008).

 Waste pickers’ earnings are impacted by market-driven prices for recyclables.

 Waste pickers require adequate space for sorting and storing collected materials.
-In the IEMS, 59 per cent said inadequate space is a problem.
 Without storage, material cannot be held until it can fetch a higher price; unsheltered materials can be degraded or ruined by weather.

 Macroeconomic trends like inflation and recession impact waste pickers.
-The rising cost of living and the increasing numbers of waste pickers, including migrants, were the most cited problems affecting all waste pickers in the IEMS study.
+The rising cost of living and the increasing numbers of waste pickers, including migrants, affects waste pickers.

 Within value chains, waste pickers are in a disadvantaged position.
-Most in the IEMS study reported difficulty negotiating better prices from buyers, and focus groups in almost every city ranked exploitative or dependent relations with buyers among the most significant negative drivers.
+They have difficulty negotiating better prices from buyers, and maintain exploitative or dependent relations with buyers.

-Social stigmatization compounds waste pickers’ difficulties – 97 per cent of waste pickers in Bogota and Durban said social exclusion was a problem in their work; 76 per cent in Nakuru experienced social exclusion.
-However, waste pickers’ organizations help counteract social and legal exclusion (see Organization & Voice, below).
+Social stigmatization compounds waste pickers’ difficulties – However, waste pickers’ organizations help counteract social and legal exclusion (see Organization & Voice, below).